-Horizon Europe consists of 3 categories (pillars):
+Horizon Europe categories

 - Excellent Science: aimed at researchers, to reinforce and extend the excellence of the European Union’s science base.
 You can request subsidy support for pioneering research or for improving the research infrastructure.
 Grants are also available for researchers who want to work abroad (temporarily) or want to improve their skills through training.